 But, getting the job done properly, takes time.

-This process involves taping the joints over, applying joint compound, and smoothing out the surface.
-In this article, we’ll see the complete process with benefits and downsides of finishing drywall alternative to sanding.
+This process involves taping the joints over, applying joint compounds, and smoothing out the surface.
+In this article, we’ll see the complete process with the benefits and downsides of finishing drywall without using sandpapers.

 Importance of No-Sand Gypsum Board Finishing